A Message from the Dean

 - Provide a voice for engineers and the profession to bring influence to the promotion of higher standards for learning and graduate preparation;

 - Provide a center for professional development at both the post-graduate, graduate and undergraduate level.

-I invite you to learn more about us through the two department websites (Civil and Environmental Engineering and Electrical and Computer Engineering) and our Division of Graduate and Professional Studies to see in greater detail the exciting activities associated with The Citadel School of Engineering.
-If you are interested in attending The Citadel as a cadet, or entering our evening undergraduate programs, or becoming an evening graduate student in Project Management (with electives in Civil Engineering, Electrical Engineering, Leadership, Systems Engineering Management, and Information Assurance and Security (Thru University of South Carolina) among other options), I would invite you to contact me, go to the Department or Graduate Division websites and/or visit the Admissions department to gather more information.
+I invite you to learn more about us through the three department websites (Civil and Environmental Engineering, Electrical and Computer Engineering and Engineering Leadership and Program Management) and newsletter to see in greater detail the exciting activities associated with The Citadel School of Engineering.
+If you are interested in attending The Citadel as a cadet, or entering our evening undergraduate programs, or becoming an evening graduate student in Project Management (with electives in Civil Engineering, Electrical Engineering, Mechanical Engineering, Leadership, Systems Engineering Management, and Information Assurance and Security (Thru University of South Carolina) among other options), I would invite you to contact me, go to the Department websites and/or visit the Admissions department to gather more information.
 You can reach me at: